World Organization of the Scout Movement

-The World Organization of the Scout Movement (WOSM /ˈwʊzəm/), branded as World Scouting since 2024, is the largest and, after the Order of World Scouts (formed in 1911), is the second-oldest international organization in the Scout Movement, having been established in 1922.
+The World Organization of the Scout Movement (WOSM /ˈwʊzəm/), branded as World Scouting since 2024, is the largest and, after the Order of World Scouts (formed in 1911), is the second-oldest international organisation in the Scout Movement, having been established in 1922 as The International Conference of the Boy Scout Movement.
 It has 176 members.
-These members are national scout organizations that founded WOSM or have subsequently been recognised by WOSM, which in 2025 collectively have around 51.4 million participants, (up from 43 million in 2022) and a reach of 60 million young people.
+These members are national scout organisations that founded WOSM or have subsequently been recognised by WOSM, which in 2025 collectively have around 51.4 million participants (up from 43 million in 2022), and a reach of 60 million young people.
 Its operational headquarters is in Kuala Lumpur, Malaysia, although it is legally based in Geneva, Switzerland.

 WOSM's stated mission is "to contribute to the education of young people, through a value system based on the Scout Promise and Scout Law, to help build a better world where people are self-fulfilled as individuals and play a constructive role in society".

-WOSM operates through conferences of its member organization representatives, its committee and its full-time bureau, structured into regions.
+WOSM operates through conferences of its member organisation representatives, its committee and its full-time bureau, structured into regions.
 It is associated with three World Scout Centres.
-A World Scout Jamboree is held approximately every four years under its auspices and it organizes World Scout Moots for 17- to 26-year-olds and previously organized World Scout Indabas, a gathering for Scout leaders.
-The World Scout Foundation is a separately governed fund, supported by donations, for the development of WOSM associated programs.
+A World Scout Jamboree is held approximately every four years under its auspices and it organizes World Scout Moots for 17- to 26-year-olds and previously organised World Scout Indabas, a gathering for Scout leaders.
+The World Scout Foundation is a separately governed fund, supported by donations, for the development of WOSM associated programmes.

 WOSM is the counterpart of the World Association of Girl Guides and Girl Scouts (WAGGGS).
 It is a non-governmental organization with General Consultative Status to the United Nations Economic and Social Council (ECOSOC).

 History

 In 1920, a conference held during the 1st World Scout Jamboree at Olympia, London agreed to create a Boy Scouts international bureau.
-An office was established at 25 Buckingham Palace Road, London and The Boy Scouts Association of the United Kingdom International Commissioner, Hubert S. Martin, was appointed as honorary director.
+An office was established at 25 Buckingham Palace Road, London and The Boy Scouts Association of the United Kingdom International Commissioner, Hubert S. Martin, was appointed honorary director.
 The bureau's principal task was to co-ordinate discussions and prepare a second international conference in Paris in 1922.
 At the 1922 Paris conference, The International Conference of the Boy Scout Movement and its committee were constituted and took over the bureau in London.

-In 1961, the organization's conference reconstituted the organization under the name World Organization of the Scout Movement (WOSM).
+In 1961, the organisation's conference reconstituted the organisation under the name World Organization of the Scout Movement (WOSM).
 Its International Conference of the Boy Scout Movement became WOSM's World Scout Conference ("conference"), its Boy Scouts International Committee became WOSM's World Scout Committee ("committee") and its Boy Scouts International Bureau became WOSM's World Scout Bureau ("bureau").